APPENDICES

 Name Arrived Settled Profile

-Anne OLIVIER 01 Nov 1785 SB born c1721, Port-Royal; daughter of Pierre OLIVIER & Françoise BONNEVIE; sister of Joseph; married, Jean-Baptiste HACHÉ-GALLANT [ACHÉE] of Île St.-Jean, son of Jean-Baptiste HACHÉ-GALLANT & Marie-Anne GENTIL; on list of Acadians at Nantes, France, Sep 1784, called Anne OLIVIER, widow HATCHET, with 2 sons & 2 orphans; sailed to LA on L'Amitié, age 56[sic], a widow, with a niece's daughter, Madeleine-Apolline HACHÉ
+Anne OLIVIER 01 Nov 1785 SB born c1721, Annapolis Royal; daughter of Pierre OLIVIER & Françoise BONNEVIE; sister of Joseph; married, Jean-Baptiste, fils of Île St.-Jean, son of Jean-Baptiste HACHÉ dit GALLANT & Anne-Marie or Marie-Anne GENTIL; on list of Acadians at Nantes, France, Sep 1784, called Anne OLIVIER, widow HATCHET, with 2 sons & 2 orphans; sailed to LA on L'Amitié, age 56[sic], a widow, with a niece's daughter, Madeleine-Apolline HACHÉ

 Jean-Baptiste OLIVIER 02 176?
-NO born Cap-Français, St.-Domingue, today's Haiti; son of Joseph OLIVIER & Marguerite MARTIN dit Barnabé of Chignecto; in report on Acadians in New Orleans, Jul 1767, with parents; settled New Orleans; married Marie-Madeleine-Adélaïde MIOTON, 9 Jun 1785, New Orleans; died New Orleans Aug 1808, age 46[sic]
+NO born c1762 or 1763, SC or Cap-Français, French St.-Domingue; son of Joseph OLIVIER & Marguerite MARTIN dit Barnabé of Chignecto; in report on Acadians in New Orleans, Jul 1767, no age given, with his mother & perhaps his father; settled New Orleans; married, age 22, Marie-Madeleine-Adélaïde, daughter of Pierre MIOTON of Lyon & Jeanne L'ÉCLAIR of La Rochelle, France, 9 Jun 1785, New Orleans; died New Orleans Aug 1808, age 46[sic]

 *Joseph OLIVIER 03 176?
-NO born c1730, Port-Royal; son of Pierre OLIVIER & Françoise BONNEVIE; brother of Anne; settled Chignecto; married, age 22, Marguerite MARTIN dit Barnabé, daughter of Paul MARTIN dit Barnabé & Marguerite CYR of Chignecto, c1752, probably Chignecto; exiled to SC, 1755, age 25; on list of Acadians in SC, Aug 1763, called Joseph OLLIVIER, with notation "he signed," wife Margte.
-BERNABE, & son Jean B. OLIVIE age 1; moved to St.-Domingue, present-day Haiti, perhaps Nov 1763, age 33; in report on Acadians in New Orleans, Jul 1767, called OLIVIER, with wife & son Jean-Baptiste; settled New Orleans
+NO born c1730, probably Annapolis Royal; son of Pierre OLIVIER & Françoise BONNEVIE; brother of Anne; settled Chignecto; married, age 22, Marguerite, daughter of Paul MARTIN dit Barnabé & Marguerite CYR of Chignecto, c1752, probably Chignecto; exiled to SC, 1755, age 25; on list of Acadians in SC, Aug 1763, called Joseph OLLIVIER, with notation "he signed," wife Margte.
+BERNABÉ, & son Jean B. OLIVIE age 1; moved to French St.-Domingue perhaps Nov 1763, age 33; in report on Acadians in New Orleans, Jul 1767, called OLIVIER, with wife & son Jean-Baptiste; settled New Orleans

 NOTES